Shredmetal/llmtest/readme.md

 - Tests LLM applications (not the LLMs themselves)
 - Validates system message + prompt template outputs
-- Ensures semantic equivalence of responses
+- Ensures correct behavior of your application
 - Tests the parts YOU control in your LLM application

 ### What llm_app_test Doesn't Do